EPCCed/2020-12-14-archer2-developers-online/_episodes/04-submission.md

 ### Hybrid MPI and OpenMP jobs

-When running hybrid MPI (with the individual tasks also known as ranks or processes) and OpenMP
+Consdier a hybrid job with both MPI (the individual tasks can alos be referred to as ranks or processes) and OpenMP
-(with multiple threads) jobs, you need to leave free cores between the parallel tasks launched using `srun` for the multiple OpenMP threads that will be associated with each MPI task.
+(with multiple threads).
+Here, wee need to allocate a appropriate number of cores to each MPI task so that the relevant number of threads can be accommodated by `srun`.

 As we saw above, you can use the options to `sbatch` to control how many parallel tasks are placed on each compute node.
-The number of threads per core (strictly, the number of CPUs in SLURM) is then set with the option
+The number of cores (strictly, the number of CPUs in SLURM) per MPI task is then set with the option
 ```
 --cpus-per-task